 Compensation is not paid for privately slaughtered IRs.
-Taking this option rather than waiting for the outcome of the IR’s next test could lead to additional testing and/or prolong the movement restrictions on your herd.
+Taking this option rather than waiting for the outcome of the IR’s re-test doesn't mean the movement restrictions on your herd will be lifted automatically and could lead to additional testing.
 If you are considering privately slaughtering one or more IRs, please contact APHA to discuss your case so that you are fully aware of the potential consequences and can make an informed decision.

 If an IR dies on farm or has to be put down for welfare reasons, you also need to inform APHA.
 You will not receive compensation for IRs that die on your farm.
-If an IR dies on farm or is privately slaughtered and post-mortem inspection reveals visible lesions suspicious of TB, APHA applies movement restrictions (unless they are already in place) and test the rest of the herd.
+If an IR dies on farm or is privately slaughtered and post-mortem inspection reveals visible lesions suspicious of TB and/or there is a positive laboratory result, APHA applies whole herd movement restrictions (unless they are already in place) and tests the rest of the herd.

 The risks posed by resolved IRs

 In light of this, all resolved IRs in the High Risk Area (HRA), Edge Area, and in TB breakdown herds in the Low Risk Area (LRA) must remain restricted for life to the holding in which they were found.
-The only off movements permitted are to slaughter or to an Approved Finishing Unit (AFU), either directly or via an approved TB gathering.
-All movements must be under a licence issued by APHA.
+The only licensed off movements permitted are to slaughter or to an Approved Finishing Unit (AFU), either directly or via an approved TB gathering.
 It is recommended that these animals are physically identified, such as freeze branding, management tag or marking the passport, to prevent them from accidentally moving off the holding.

 Resolved IRs can be released from their life-long restrictions by private interferon-gamma blood testing paid for by the keeper with the approval of APHA.
 If a resolved IR tests negative to the gamma test, the life-long restrictions on the animal are lifted and it can move freely (unless whole herd movement restrictions apply).
 If a resolved IR tests positive to the gamma test, it is considered a reactor and normal TB breakdown procedures apply.